Empirical Game-Theoretic Analysis for Mean Field Games: Introduction

 The theoretical results of this work are twofold.
-Firstly, we investigate the existence of Nash equilibrium (NE) in an empirical MFG with a restricted strategy space, assuming the MFG is fully symmetric.
-Secondly, we prove that the iterative EGTA converges to NE of the full game if the best response target is empirical NE across iterations.
+First, we prove the existence of NE in an empirical MFG with a restricted strategy space under a mild assumption, assuming the MFG is fully symmetric.
+Second, we prove that the iterative EGTA converges to NE of the full game if the best response target is NE across iterations and an exact best-response oracle is available.

-Finally, we provide a discussion on the limitations of EGTA on MFGs, emphasizing the cost tradeoff between analyzing the empirical game and generating new strategies.
-Moreover, we propose a potential method to improve the stability of MFG solutions in finite games by generating strategies via EGTA in MFGs and re-evaluating the generated strategies in finite games.
-This utilizes the MFG model to quickly generate strategically important strategies while improving the accuracy of the empirical game model for the finite game.

-Contributions of this study include: \begin{enumerate} \item We propose an iterative EGTA procedure for MFGs with FP as a practical subroutine for the empirical game analysis.
-We show the superior performance of EGTA in various settings. \item We study the convergence of properties of the iterative EGTA and show the convergence to NE under certain mild assumptions. \item We provide a detailed discussion on the limitations of EGTA on MFGs as well as the future research directions. \end{enumerate}
+Contributions of this study include: \begin{enumerate} \item We propose an iterative EGTA framework for solving MFGs with FP and RD as two practical subroutines for the empirical game analysis. \item By introducing GML and regularization, we significantly improve the sample efficiency of the iterative EGTA framework. \item We demonstrate the effectiveness of approaches for solving MFGs in various configurations. \item Theoretically, we prove the existence of NE in an empirical MFG among a restricted set of strategies under a mild assumption and prove the convergence of the iterative EGTA to NE of the full MFG.